 “Our ability to deliver value to the millions of patients who rely on us is contingent on the most efficient and effective FDA possible,” noted CVS Health Chief Health Strategy Officer and General Counsel Tom Moriarty in his opening remarks at the April 2017 POLITICO Pro Healthcare Briefing.

 But why?
 And how do we achieve more efficiency and efficacy while ensuring drugs are safe?
-A panel of experts tackled these questions, highlighting changes that could help promote safety, efficacy and affordability in the new Administration’s Food and Drug Administration (FDA).
+A panel of experts tackled these questions, highlighting changes that could help promote safety, efficacy and affordability in the Trump administration’s Food and Drug Administration (FDA).
 Their discussion built on an insightful working group meeting of policymakers and other thought leaders, covering many of the same themes.

 FDA Positioned to Evolve and Address Challenges

 Panelists pointed to a history of collaboration between the FDA and industry stakeholders to address public health challenges.
 The agency has demonstrated potential to evolve and speed approvals under certain circumstances, such as when it implemented the breakthrough therapy designation in 2012.
 Experts noted this indicates continued potential for the FDA to evolve to better meet patient and public health needs.

 Given the critical nature of drug safety and efficacy, panelists explored how to balance informed decision making on drug approvals with getting drugs to market more quickly.
 They debated the benefits of using data from surrogate markers, which are used to predict a clinical outcome, versus clinical trials, which measure actual clinical outcomes.
 Although the experts were mixed about which data should be evaluated and acted upon by the FDA, they leaned toward a balanced approach: looking at surrogate markers and real-world, post-approval studies for indicators of how well a drug may work, to be validated by clinical trials.